holochain/docs-pages/src/pages/concepts/8_calls_capabilities.md

 ![](/assets/img/concepts/8.7-transferrable-capability.png){.sz80p} {.center}

-A **transferable** capability lets anybody who presents a valid capability token call a function (this is identical to traditional capability-based security).
+A **transferable** capability lets anybody call a function if they can present a valid capability token (this is identical to traditional capability-based security).

 ![](/assets/img/concepts/8.8-assigned-capability.png){.sz80p} {.center}

-An **assigned** capability only allows agents with a valid capability token to call a function, but only if they've signed the call with a certain public key.
+An **assigned** capability only allows agents with a valid capability token to call a function, but only if they've signed the call with a recognized public key.

 In order for others to call one of their functions, the callee first has to grant access to that function.
 They do this by writing a **capability grant entry** to their source chain that specifies the function name, the access level, and any optional information depending on the access type (a random capability token and/or a list of assignees).
 After that, Holochain will automatically check the credentials of any incoming function call to make sure they match an existing grant.
 When a grantor wants to revoke or modify access, they simply delete or update that grant entry.